 About the Department

-The Youth Services Department functions as a children’s and teen services room and also as a resource center, providing recreational and information materials for children, preschool through grade twelve, and materials of interest to parents, educators, students, writers, artists, and others concerned with children’s literature and book illustration.
+The Youth Services Department functions as a children’s and young adult services room and also as a resource center, providing recreational and information materials for children, preschool through grade twelve, and materials of interest to parents, educators, students, writers, artists, and others concerned with children’s literature and book illustration.

-- For Children: Fiction and non-fiction titles that span all subject areas, multimedia formats, and a varied selection of periodicals, paperbacks, comics, and books on tape.
-Multimedia materials, sturdy board books, picture books, parenting information, and innovative literacy enhancement materials including Leap Frog flip books.
+- For Children: Fiction and non-fiction titles that span all subject areas, multimedia formats, and a varied selection of periodicals, paperbacks, comics, and audio books.
+Multimedia materials, sturdy board books, picture books, parenting information, and innovative literacy enhancement technology including an AWE Learning Station.

 - For Adults: Periodicals, reference resources and community information for parents, educators and caregivers.